The Top 4 Most Common Business Crime Myths

 1. Custom coverage for your business.

 Business isn’t one-size-fits-all and neither is insurance.
 With crime insurance, you can specify which types of crime you want your policy to cover based on your business’s industry, assets, and particular vulnerabilities so you’re not paying for more than what you need.
+Find out how to select the right insurance company.

 2. Employees aren’t the only perpetrators of business crime.